siva010928/Job-Portal/README.md

+A Job Portal Where
+              Job Seekers
+                  1)   can view job details and apply to the job
+                  2)  update profile
+                  3)  post a review of a company
+              Job Provider
+                  1)  post/edit a job
+                  2)  join a company as a recruiter
+                  3)  review applications(hiring,rejecting)

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.